Motion simulation of radio-labeled cells in whole-body positron emission tomography: Introduction

+The second simulation enables the generation of raw PET data from the simulated cell pathways using Monte Carlo based physics simulations.
+Such simulations were also used in the PEPT context based on the Geant4 Application for Tomographic Emission (Gate) \cite{Jan2004_GATE}.
+For example, Herald et al. simulated both the ADAC/Phillips Forte and the Siemens Inveon pre-clinical PET and compared fluid simulations with experimental data \cite{Herald2018, Herald2021}.
+The foundation of our Gate simulation, developed here, is the concept of new total-body PET with an extensive field of view and high sensitivity, which presents novel possibilities for human whole-body cell tracking.

+The task of cell tracking is not part of this work, but has been developed in many variants by different groups in the past \cite{Parker1993, Jung2019}.
+Nguyen et al. recently presented a new algorithm, PEPT-EM, which was able to successfully track the fate of more than 70 radio-labeled melanoma cells in a mouse model \cite{Nguyen2024}.
+In this context, the group recently introduced an image reconstruction algorithm for PET that employs an optimal transport-based regularisation technique.
+This algorithm demonstrates considerable potential for the tracking of radioactively labeled cells within a human body, with no limitation on the number of trackable cells, and with the capacity to address the inherent handling of scattered, random, and background events.
+The proposed methodology integrates the information from all detected events to facilitate the reconstruction of dynamic evolution, while concurrently enhancing the reconstruction quality through the enforcement of temporal consistency. \cite{Schmitzer2019_OptimalTransport, mauritz2024, Mauritz_2025}

-The current study is concerned with the development of a software workflow to accurately simulate the movement of radio-labeled cells within the human body in a clinical setting.
-This workflow generates dynamic cell flow data, which is then used in Monte Carlo simulations to model the underlying PET physics.
-Since the location and motion of the cells are known at all times, the cell flow PET simulation (CeFloPS) serves as ground-truth data for the development and validation of novel image reconstruction and tracking tools.
+This study provides a unique workflow for cell flow PET simulation (CeFloPS) to simulate the movement of radio-labeled cells within the human body, serving as ground-truth data for developing and validating novel image reconstruction and cell tracking tools.